thomasisberg/macos-web-development/README.md

 ## Why install with macos-web-development?

-### Because you want to
+Because you want to

 ```bash
 ./macos-web-development.sh --no-dry-run
 ```

-And then instantly create a cool PHP based website website at http://cool.test
+and then instantly create a cool PHP based website website at http://cool.test

 ```bash
 mkdir -p ~/WebServer/sites/cool/public && echo "<h1>Cool</h1>" >> ~/WebServer/sites/cool/public/index.php
 ```

+without reading tutorials and performing installation steps manually.

+### Also

+Because you want to manage your own stack of independent software, and be able to tweak it any way you want.

 ## Features